tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 After you install Anki, you need to set up a `Note Type` to keep your flashcards formatted as you like.
-Anki comes with a few basic Note Types but they aren't suited for learning Japanese.
+Anki comes with a few basic Note Types, but they aren't suited for learning Japanese.

 Because making your own `Note Type` is a tedious process consisting of essentially adding the fields you need and copy-pasting html and css,